ryantd42/NY-Legislative-Git/2023/S6979A-2023/bill.md

- sub-contractors,  that provide services for state purposes pursuant to a contract, to submit an annual employment report for  each  contract  for services  that includes for each employment category within the contract the NAMES OF THE EMPLOYEES AND  THE  number  of  employees  employed  to provide  services  under the contract, the number of hours they work and their total compensation under the contract.
-Employment reports shall be submitted ELECTRONICALLY IN A MANNER THAT ALLOWS SUCH DATA TO BE SEARCH- ABLE AND TRANSFERABLE TO  A  SPREADSHEET  OR  DATABASE  WITHOUT  FURTHER MANIPULATION.
-THE  REPORTS SHALL BE SUBMITTED ON A FORM PRESCRIBED BY THE OFFICE OF  AUDIT  AND  CONTROL,  to  the  agency  that  awarded  the contract,  the  department  of civil service and the department of audit and control and shall be available for  public  inspection  and  copying pursuant  to  section  eighty-seven  of the public officers law provided that in disclosing such reports pursuant to the public officers law, the agency making the disclosure shall redact the [name or] social  security number of any individual employee that is included in such document.
-THE DEPARTMENT  OF AUDIT AND CONTROL SHALL MAINTAIN A SEARCHABLE DATABASE OF ALL ELECTRONIC FORMS SUBMITTED UNDER THIS PARAGRAPH AND SUCH  SEARCHABLE DATABASE  SHALL  BE  POSTED  ON  A  PUBLICLY AVAILABLE WEBSITE AND SHALL INCLUDE, BUT NEED NOT BE LIMITED TO, THE AUTHORIZING AGENCY, THE NAME OF THE CONTRACTOR OR SUB-CONTRACTOR, THE DATE  SUCH  CONTRACT  WAS  ENTERED
+ sub-contractors,  that provide services for state purposes pursuant to a contract, to submit an annual employment report for  each  contract  for services  that includes for each employment category within the contract the number of employees employed to provide services under the contract, the number of hours they work and their  total  compensation  under  the contract.
+Employment  reports  shall  be  submitted ELECTRONICALLY IN A MANNER THAT ALLOWS SUCH DATA TO BE  SEARCHABLE  AND  TRANSFERABLE  TO  A SPREADSHEET OR DATABASE WITHOUT FURTHER MANIPULATION.
+THE REPORTS SHALL BE SUBMITTED ON A FORM PRESCRIBED BY THE OFFICE OF AUDIT AND CONTROL, to the  agency  that  awarded the contract, the department of civil service and the department of audit and  control  and  shall  be  available  for public  inspection  and  copying pursuant to section eighty-seven of the public officers law provided that in disclosing such reports pursuant to the public officers law, the agency making the disclosure  shall  redact the  name  or  social security number of any individual employee that is included in such document.
+THE DEPARTMENT OF  AUDIT  AND  CONTROL  SHALL MAINTAIN  A  SEARCHABLE DATABASE OF ALL ELECTRONIC FORMS SUBMITTED UNDER THIS PARAGRAPH AND SUCH SEARCHABLE DATABASE SHALL BE POSTED ON A PUBLIC-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11374-01-3
+  LBD11374-02-3
- S. 6979  2
+ S. 6979--A  2

- INTO, THE NAMES OF THE EMPLOYEES AND THE NUMBER OF EMPLOYEES EMPLOYED TO PROVIDE  SERVICES  UNDER THE CONTRACT, THE NUMBER OF HOURS THEY WORK AND THEIR TOTAL COMPENSATION UNDER THE CONTRACT AND THE TOTAL AMOUNT OF  THE CONTRACT.
-IT  SHALL  BE  THE  RESPONSIBILITY OF THE AGENCY AWARDING THE CONTRACT TO ENSURE THAT ALL CONTRACTORS AND SUB-CONTRACTORS  SUBMIT  THE ANNUAL  REPORT  REQUIRED  BY  THIS  PARAGRAPH  WITHIN  ONE  YEAR  OF THE EXECUTION DATE OF THE CONTRACT AND  ANNUALLY  THEREAFTER  FOR  CONTRACTS LASTING MORE THAN ONE YEAR.
+ LY AVAILABLE WEBSITE AND SHALL INCLUDE, BUT NEED NOT BE LIMITED TO,  THE AUTHORIZING  AGENCY,  THE  NAME OF THE CONTRACTOR OR SUB-CONTRACTOR, THE DATE SUCH CONTRACT WAS ENTERED  INTO,  THE  JOB  TITLE,  THE  NUMBER  OF EMPLOYEES EMPLOYED TO PROVIDE SERVICES UNDER THE CONTRACT, THE NUMBER OF HOURS  THEY WORK AND THEIR TOTAL COMPENSATION UNDER THE CONTRACT AND THE TOTAL AMOUNT OF THE CONTRACT.
+IT SHALL  BE  THE  RESPONSIBILITY  OF  THE AGENCY AWARDING THE CONTRACT TO ENSURE THAT ALL CONTRACTORS AND SUB-CON- TRACTORS  SUBMIT THE ANNUAL REPORT REQUIRED BY THIS PARAGRAPH WITHIN ONE YEAR OF THE EXECUTION DATE OF THE CONTRACT AND ANNUALLY  THEREAFTER  FOR CONTRACTS LASTING MORE THAN ONE YEAR.
   (II)  CONTRACTORS  AND  SUB-CONTRACTORS  WHO FAIL TO SUBMIT THE ANNUAL EMPLOYMENT REPORT REQUIRED BY SUBPARAGRAPH (I) OF THIS  PARAGRAPH  SHALL BE  NOTIFIED  IMMEDIATELY  BY THE AGENCY AWARDING THE CONTRACT THAT SUCH